-The BSB serves as the crucial bridge connecting high-level planning with pixel-level video synthesis.
-It is a structured domain-invariant intermediate representation that translates symbolic outputs from the SRH into an actionable format for the MVG.
-The BSB is composed of three key elements: \begin{itemize} \item \textbf{Object Representation:} A set of segmentation masks, including the manipulated object ($M_{\text{obj}}$) and a generic robot arm mask ($M_{\text{rob}}$).
-A VAE encoder compresses these masks into latent features, which are then injected at specific spatiotemporal locations during video generation to maintain consistent object identity.
+\blockhead{Behavioral Semantic Bridge (BSB)} The BSB is a structured, domain-invariant intermediate representation that translates symbolic outputs from the SRH into an actionable conditioning format for the MVG.
+It comprises three elements:

-\item \textbf{Decomposed Collaborative Trajectory:} For each sub-task, the trajectory is decomposed into three distinct phases: pre-interaction ($T_{\text{pre}}$, arm approaches the object), interaction ($T_{\text{interact}}$, object is manipulated), and post-interaction ($T_{\text{post}}$, arm retracts).
-This decomposition clearly defines the primary active agent and its objective for each stage~\cite{robomaster}.

-\item \textbf{Phase Transition Points:} A triplet of frame indices $(F_{\text{pre}}, F_{\text{interact}}, F_{\text{post}})$ that allocates a specific duration to each of the three phases.
-This temporal allocation ensures natural motion dynamics and properly emphasizes the core physical interaction. \end{itemize}
+\begin{itemize}[leftmargin=*,topsep=0.25em,itemsep=0.25em,parsep=0pt] \item \textbf{Object Representation:} Segmentation masks for the manipulated object ($M_{\text{obj}}$) and robot arm ($M_{\text{rob}}$), encoded via a VAE and injected at designated spatiotemporal locations during generation to maintain consistent object identity. \item \textbf{Decomposed Collaborative Trajectory:} The trajectory is partitioned into three phases: pre-interaction ($T_{\text{pre}}$, arm approach), interaction ($T_{\text{interact}}$, object manipulation), and post-interaction ($T_{\text{post}}$, arm retraction), clearly defining the active agent and objective at each stage. \item \textbf{Phase Transition Points:} A triplet of frame indices $(F_{\text{pre}}, F_{\text{interact}}, F_{\text{post}})$ allocating a specific duration to each phase, ensuring natural motion dynamics and appropriate emphasis on the core physical interaction. \end{itemize}

-By decoupling task logic from visual appearance, this design endows the BSB with domain invariance, significantly enhancing the model's ability to generalize to novel environments and tasks.
+By decoupling task logic from visual appearance, the BSB achieves domain invariance, enhancing generalization to novel environments and tasks.